dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-8 Reducing ITLB misses.md

 $ LD_PRELOAD=/usr/lib64/liblppreload.so clang++ a.cpp
 ```

 While the first method only works with explicit huge pages, the second approach which uses `iodlr` works both with explicit and transparent huge pages.
-Instructions on how to enable huge pages for Windows and Linux can be found in appendix C.
+Instructions on how to enable huge pages for Windows and Linux can be found in Appendix C.

 Besides from employing huge pages, standard techniques for optimizing I-cache performance can be used for improving ITLB performance.
 Namely, reordering functions so that hot functions are collocated better, reducing the size of hot regions via Link-Time Optimizations (LTO/IPO), using Profile-Guided Optimizations (PGO) and BOLT, and less aggressive inlining.